AxOS-project/Sleex/README.md

 Sleex is the third desktop environement of AxOS.
 It is based on Hyprland with Quickshell.

+> [!IMPORTANT]
+> This is a WIP branch that gives Sleex support for FHT compositor

 ## Features
 - Fast and lightweight
 - AI chat integration with external providers (Gemini, OpenAI...)